-There is no doubt that Machine Learning models can predict the future, but this statement is again half-true.
+There is no doubt that Machine Learning models can predict the future, but this statement is half-true.
 This always comes with an additional condition which we generally ignore.
 Machine Learning models can predict the future only if future events have similarities with past events.
 Or formally, we can say if history repeats itself.

-“A baby learns to crawl, walk and then run.
+Machine Learning models can not be capable of solving all the issues of this world.
+One of the most famous quotes about machine learning says: “A baby learns to crawl, walk and then run.
 We are in the crawling stage when it comes to applying machine learning.” ~Dave Waters

-Algorithms developed till now are specifically designed to solve a particular type of problem statement.
+Algorithms developed until now are specifically designed to solve a particular problem statement.
 Companies like Facebook and Google have started visualizing Machine Learning from a “Non-Supervised Learning” perspective where there will be no labeling of data available, and machines will learn from themselves.
 They have shared strong evidence that Supervised Learning can never become the future because of the dependency on the annotation or labeling of a massive amount of dataset.

-This is also one of the most common doubts in the field of Machine Learning and Deep Learning.
-People think that one machine learning algorithm is sufficient to solve all the problems that exist in this domain.
+This is also one of the most common doubts in Machine Learning and Deep Learning.
+People think that one machine learning algorithm is sufficient to solve all the problems in this domain.
 There is the misconception that algorithms have evolved, and hence further evolvements in algorithms will have enough power to solve earlier algorithms' problems.
 But this doesn't seem right.

 The Logistic Regression algorithm is not able to solve the regression problems.
-The fact that algorithms have evolved is entirely correct, but this evolution is made with a focus to solve wholly different or advanced problems.
-So the choice of algorithm is totally dependant on the problem statement that we want to solve.
+The fact that algorithms have evolved is entirely correct, but this evolution is made with a focus on solving wholly different or advanced problems.
+So the choice of algorithm is dependent on the problem statement that we want to solve.

+So, with advanced algorithms, we can remove the human involvement altogether after training the particular machine learning model.
 There are some automatic videos generated with the “deep fake” technology where fake faces of any human being can be used.
-They look so real that some people believe that those videos actually contain persons present in the video.
+They look so real that some people believe those videos contain persons present in the video.
 So, human intervention may be reduced to zero in the case of machine learning.